BarakaCaleb/Quicknet/README.md

 ## Architecture

-Speedlyzer uses a client-server architecture:
+Quicknet uses a client-server architecture:
 - The **React frontend** makes API calls to the **Go backend** to initiate tests and display results.
 - The **Go backend** hosts the endpoints to serve large data for download speed testing, receive upload data, and respond to latency requests.